-For details in the image that contain high frequency areas it is possible that colour artefacts occur.
+For details in the image that have a very high frequency it is possible that colour artefacts occur.
 These artefacts are created because the resolution (frequency response) of the lens is higher than that of the digital scan back or when photographing fine structures (moiré).
 For example, Schneider and Rodenstock medium format lenses often have a resolution (in line pairs per mm) which is higher than that of the D3 sensor.